Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Yang-Mills-Chern-Simons amplitudes

-There are various difficulties that arise when trying to compute YMCS amplitudes with external gauge fields using Feynman diagrams.
-These complications stem from the difficulty in defining a mode expansion for the gauge field.
-For instance, one might try expanding the gauge field as \be A^a_\mu(x) = \int \frac{d^2p}{(2\pi)^2}\frac{1}{\sqrt{2p^0}}\left(\epsilon_{\mu}(p)a_1^{a\dagger}(p)e^{ip\cdot x} + \epsilon^*_{\mu}(p) a^a_1(p)e^{-ip\cdot x} \right), \ee with the polarization vector given by \be \epsilon^{\mu}(p)=\frac{\bar{u}(p)\gamma^{\mu}v(p)}{2\sqrt{2}m}. \ee Despite the fact that the polarization vector is a solution of the classical equations of motion for the YMCS gauge field, amplitudes computed using this polarization vector are not consistent with the on-shell SUSY algebra of the YMCS theory.
-This is a consequence of subtleties with canonical quantization.
+We end this section by pointing out that the computation of amplitudes involving external gauge fields using Feynman diagrams is significantly more complicated than the other computations presented in this paper.
+The complications have to do with defining a mode expansion for the gauge fields that is compatible with both the non-commutativity of the spatial components of the vector potential as well as the Gauss law constraints mentioned in section \ref{ymcsformal}.
 In particular, it has been argued in \cite{Haller1,Haller2} that the canonical commutation relations of the gauge field cannot be satisfied if the mode expansion of the gauge field only contains the modes of an on-shell massive scalar field.
-Auxiliary fields must also appear in the mode expansion in order for the theory to be consistently quantized.
-As a result, Feynman rules for external gauge fields in YMCS theory are substantially more complicated than those of Yang-Mills theory.
-It would nevertheless be extremely interesting to use Feynman diagrams to perturbatively compute the 3-pt. amplitudes with external gluons and confirm the 4-pt. amplitudes with external gluons which we deduced in this paper using the on-shell superalgebra.
+Auxiliary fields must also appear in the mode expansion in order for the theory to be consistently quantized and for the non-commutativity of the gauge fields to be respected, making the use of Feynman diagrams extremely unweildy.
+We are able to circumvent this difficulty in the results presented above by using the on-shell SUSY algebra -- the algebra was shown to be consistent with both the off-shell superalgebra as well as the canonical quantization procedure in section \ref{ymcsformal} -- to determine the amplitudes containing the external gauge fields.

-We would like to emphasize that the amplitudes that we have computed in perturbation theory (i.e. those without external gluons) are consistent with the algebra posited in (\ref{undeformed}).
-Furthermore, we obtained the 4-point amplitudes involving external gauge fields from the ones computed perturbatively using the on-shell superalgebra (\ref{undeformed}).
-Since the on-shell superalgebra is consistent with both the off-shell superalgebra as well as the canonical quantization procedure, there are good reasons to trust the amplitudes obtained using this hybrid computational technique.
+It would be extremely desirable to have a spinor helicity framework for the computations of gauge field amplitudes in YMCS theories (with and without supersymmetry) using Feynman diagrams efficiently.
+We hope to analyze this issue in further detail elsewhere.